-3 out of 5 home fire deaths occur in homes with no or non-working fire alarms.
+3 out of 5 home fire deaths occur in homes with no or non-working smoke alarms.
 The risk of dying in a home structure fire is cut in half by having properly installed and maintained smoke alarms.

 Smoke Alarms Save Lives: In the news recently, there have been many tragic stories regarding the loss of life due to fire.
 In a majority of the incidents, the cause of death has been due to the residence having no or non-working fire alarms.
 A fire can become life-threatening within two minutes of starting.
 It is imperative to be alerted immediately.
 Having a professionally installed, monitored fire system is the best way to keep your family and valuables from becoming a preventable statistic.